Technology Helps Frisco Independent School District Manage Unprecedented Growth

 New Caney Independent School District’s District-Wide Digital Transformation of Student and Employee Records

 “Laserfiche is one system with endless capabilities,” said Tammy Yarbrough, records management officer at New Caney Independent School District.
-“The solution’s user-friendly implementation enabled our small records team to create a searchable, secure database quickly—without investing significant time and resources into learning and training on the system.”
+“The solution’s user-friendly implementation enabled our small records team to create a searchable, secure database quickly — without investing significant time and resources into learning and training on the system.
+It has profoundly impacted the experience for students, parents, and staff alike.”

 Creating More Efficient Employee Contracts

-The district’s initial goal for using Laserfiche centered around updating its HR contract processes.
-Using Laserfiche Forms, Yarbrough’s team digitized the creation, review and approval of employee contracts, as well as other HR documents like incident reporting, performance evaluations and salary placements.
-The initiative was a quick win that solidified Laserfiche’s position as a core software system for the district’s administrative operations.
+The district’s initial goal for using Laserfiche centered around updating HR contract processes.
+Using Laserfiche Forms, Yarbrough’s team digitized the creation, review and approval of employee contracts, as well as other HR documents including:

 Expediting Student Enrollment and Record Transfer